Reminders Before You Begin

 - Confirm Degree Information

-- The system will import your basic data from the "Oral Defense Application System."
+- The system will import your basic data from the "On-line Application System of the Graduate Degree Oral Defense."
 Please check for accuracy.

 - Enter Bibliographic Information and Upload Full-Text

 - Copy bibliographic information directly from your thesis to ensure accuracy.
+Once the review process is completed, any changes require a thesis errata application.

 - After uploading the PDF, preview it to confirm that the watermark and security settings were applied successfully.
-If not, the process will revert to Step 1.

 - If watermarking fails, it may be due to incompatible software.
 Use official PDF tools or visit the Main Library to convert your file using a public workstation.